-We stress that, unlike in the case of public-key encryption schemes, the construction of signature schemes (which may be viewed as a public-key analogue of message authentication) does not use a trapdoor property.
-Three central paradigms in the construction of signature schemes are the "refreshing" of the "effective" signing-key, the usage of an "authentication tree", and the "hashing paradigm" (all to be discussed in the sequel).
+Three central paradigms used in the construction of secure signature schemes are the "refreshing" of the "effective" signing-key, the usage of an "authentication tree", and the "hashing paradigm" (all to be discussed in the sequel).
 In addition to being used in the proof of Theorem 6.2, all three paradigms are also of independent interest.

-The refreshing paradigm, introduced in [84], is aimed at limiting the potential dangers of chosen message attacks.
-This is achieved by signing the actual document using a newly (randomly) generated instance of the signature scheme, and authenticating (the verification-key of) this random instance relative to the fixed public-key.
+The refreshing paradigm.
+Introduced in [84], the refreshing paradigm is aimed at limiting the potential dangers of chosen message attacks.
+This is achieved by signing the actual document using a newly (randomly) generated instance of the signature scheme, and authenticating (the verification-key of) this random instance with respect to the fixed public-key.
 That is, consider a basic signature scheme (G, S, V) used as follows.
 Suppose that the user U has generated a key-pair, $(s, v) \leftarrow G(1^n)$, and has placed the verification-key v on a public-file.
-When a party asks U to sign some document α , the user U generates a new (fresh) key-pair, $(s', v') \leftarrow G(1^n)$, signs v' using the original signing-key s, signs α using the new (fresh) signing-key s', and presents $(S_s(v'), v', S{s'}(\alpha))$ as a signature to α .
+When a party asks U to sign some document α , the user U generates a new ("fresh") key-pair, $(s', v') \leftarrow G(1^n)$, signs v' using the original signing-key s, signs α using the new signing-key s', and presents $(S_s(v'), v', S{s'}(\alpha))$ as a signature to α .
 An alleged signature, (β_1, v', β_2) , is verified by checking whether both $V_v(v', \beta_1) = 1$ and $V{v'}(\alpha, \beta_2) = 1$ hold.
-Intuitively, the gain in terms of security is that a full-fledged chosen message attack cannot be launched on a fixed instance of (G, S, V) (i.e., on the fixed verification-key that resides in the public-file and is known to the attacker).
+Intuitively, the gain in terms of security is that a full-fiedged chosen message attack cannot be launched on a fixed instance of (G, S, V) (i.e., on the fixed verification-key that resides in the public-file and is known to the attacker).
 All that an attacker may obtain (via a chosen message attack on the new scheme) is signatures, relative to the original signing-key s of (G, S, V), to randomly strings (distributed according to $G(1^n)$) as well as additional signatures that are each relative to a random and independently distributed signing-key.